fawazzo/davincTask/frontend/README.md

     ```bash
     npm run dev
     ```
     The application will typically be available at `http://localhost:5173` (or another port specified by Vite).
+It will automatically connect to the deployed backend.

 4.  **Build for production (optional):**
     ```bash